nixworks/public/news/2006/08/27/README.md

 ##### Comair Flight 5191
 ### [ Comair Flight 5191 crashes in Lexington, Kentucky.
 Only one person, out of three crew and 47 passengers, survived. ](/news/2006/08/27/comair-flight-5191-crashes-in-lexington-kentucky-only-one-person-out-of-three-crew-and-47-passengers-survived.md)
-_Context: Lexington, Kentucky, Comair Flight 5191_
+_Context: Comair Flight 5191, Lexington, Kentucky_

 ##### Iran
 ### [ Iran test-fires a Sagheb missile during exercises in the Persian Gulf. ](/news/2006/08/27/iran-test-fires-a-sagheb-missile-during-exercises-in-the-persian-gulf.md)
-_Context: Sagheb, Iran, Persian Gulf_
+_Context: Persian Gulf, Iran, Sagheb_

 ##### Tropical Storm Ernesto
 ### [ Hurricane Ernesto becomes the first hurricane of the 2006 Atlantic hurricane season.
 Jeb Bush later declares a state of emergency due to its possible impact on Florida later in the week. ](/news/2006/08/27/hurricane-ernesto-becomes-the-first-hurricane-of-the-2006-atlantic-hurricane-season-jeb-bush-later-declares-a-state-of-emergency-due-to-it.md)